oroinc/documentation/user_guide/workflow_management.rst

 .. note::

-    A transition can be defined as soon as there is at least one step but the "Start", however it is often simpler to define all the steps and then all the transitions between them.
+    A transition can be defined as soon as there is at least one step except the "Start".
+However, it is often simpler to define all the steps and then all the transitions between them.

 .. _user-guide-workflow-general: